Subodhrai898/twitter-fetch-all/README.md

  <li>jsonl_to_dataframe</li>
 </ol>
 <br>
-Here I used Pandas Dataframe to show and store data in Tabular from.Dataframes have columns Text , Like , Retweet_Count ,Number of Image.Here I used Datetime as index and create a Time Series.The benefit of Time Series Data is that we can easily analyse it.
+Here I used Pandas Dataframe to show and store data in Tabular from.Dataframes have columns Text , Like , Retweet_Count ,Number of Image.Here I used Datetime as index and create a Time Series data.The benefit of Time Series Data is that we can easily analyse it.